Force over Distance: Chapter 41

 //Riley’s fine, for now.//

-//Uh, okay.
-That’s a little weird for me.//
+//That’s a little strange for me.//

-//I know,// Riley said, with quiet sympathy. //Sorry about that, but I don’t have another name you can use.//
+//I know,// Riley said, with quiet sympathy. //Sorry about that.//

-It studied him without speaking.
+He studied Young without speaking.

 //Something I can help you with?//